ethereum/hive/README.md

 The simulation API provided by hive is a simple gateway to communicating with the client container(s).

-There are a couple of components that are potentially important to a hive simulation:
+There are a couple of components that are important to a hive simulation:
 * test suites
 * test cases
 * clients